Eczema in Children

 • Increased itch and irritation

-If you suspect your child’s eczema is infected, it is important to discuss this with a health professional (GP, Health Visitor or Nurse) who may take a swab and depending on the result start treatment with antibiotic medication which may be in a tablet/liquid form or a cream based antibiotic to apply directly to the skin.
+If you suspect your child’s eczema is infected, it is important to speak to a healthcare professional (GP, health visitor or nurse).
+They may take a swab of the skin and, depending on the result, prescribe antibiotic medication.
+These may be given in tablet/liquid form or as a cream-based antibiotic to apply directly to the skin.

 Emollients

-Emollient is the name given to a good quality moisturiser made specifically for dry skin conditions like eczema.
-Emollients are a very important part of the everyday treatment of eczema skin.
-It is important to keep eczema skin well moisturised and hydrated (as eczema skin is naturally prone to dryness) by using an emollient at least twice a day and as often as is required.
+Emollient is the name given to a cream or ointment made specifically for dry skin conditions like eczema.
+As eczema prone skin becomes dry easily, it is essential to keep eczema skin well moisturised and hydrated by using an emollient as often as required.
+Emollients should be used every day, even when the eczema appears well managed.

 Tips for emollient treatment

-• Emollients come in a variety of forms including lotions, cream, gel or ointment that can be used for everyday moisturising, washing and bathing.
-NICE guidelines on eczema management recommend that children with atopic eczema prescribed sufficient quantities of emollients up to 250-500g weekly.
+• Emollients come in a variety of forms including lotions, creams, gels or ointments, and can be used for everyday moisturising, washing and bathing.
+NICE guidelines on eczema management recommend that children with atopic eczema are prescribed up to 250-500g of emollient weekly.

-• Wash your hands to remove any bacteria and traces or other potential irritant substances before applying any emollients or topical treatments.
+• Wash your hands to remove any bacteria or traces or other potential irritant before applying any emollients or topical treatments.

-• Emollients should be smoothed onto the skin in a downwards motion to avoid blocking the hair follicles, also avoid vigorously rubbing the emollient into the skin as this may cause the skin to become itchy or damage already fragile skin, just let any surplus emollient soak into the skin.
+• Emollients should be smoothed onto the skin in a downwards motion to avoid blocking the hair follicles.
+Vigorously rubbing the emollient into the skin should be avoided as this may cause the skin to become itchy or damage already fragile skin.
+Let any surplus emollient soak into the skin.

-• Emollients in pump dispensers or tubes are preferable to those in tubs which may easily become contaminated with bacteria by hands dipping in and out.
-Using a spoon or spatula to remove emollient from a tub is recommended to help reduce the risk of this.
+• Emollients in pump dispensers or tubes are preferable to those in tubs as dipping hands in and out can cause contamination with bacteria.
+If using a tub, use a spoon or spatula to remove the emollient and reduce this risk.

-• Emollients containing paraffin should be used with caution due to the potential risk of flammability if near or exposed to sources of ignition like gas flames from cooker tops or fires or open fires.
+• Emollients containing paraffin should be used with caution as they can be flammable if exposed to sources of ignition, like gas flames from cooker tops or fires or open fires.

 Steroid treatment

-Steroid creams and ointments, often called topical steroids, are used to control the red and inflamed skin caused by eczema flares and work by reducing the redness in the skin and damping down the inflammation.
+Steroid creams and ointments, often called topical steroids, are used to control red and inflamed skin caused by eczema flares.
+They work by calming inflammation and reducing redness in the skin.

-Topical steroids are safe when used in short courses as directed by your health care professional.
-When applying topical steroids it is important to apply sparingly to the skin so that skin glistens.
-There are various strengths of topical steroid creams and ointments, including mild, moderate and strong, and your health care professional will advise on the most suitable strength of topical steroid based on the severity of your child’s skin, where the cream or ointment is to be used on the body and their age.
+Topical steroids are safe when used in short courses, as directed by your healthcare professional.
+It is important to apply them sparingly to the skin.
+There are different strengths of topical steroid creams and ointments, including mild, moderate, strong and very strong strengths (potency).
+Your healthcare professional will advise on the most suitable strength based on the severity of the eczema, where the cream or ointment is to be used on the body and your age.

-Areas of the body where the skin is thinner and more fragile for example the face should only be treated with a mild strength topical steroid unless advised by your health care professional.
-Topical steroids are safe and effective in the use of controlling eczema flares when used in the correct strength (potency), quantity and on the right area, and are very effective to help control a flare eczema flare, when used as soon as possible after recognising the signs and symptoms.
+Areas of the body where the skin is thinner and more fragile such as the face, should only be treated with a mild strength steroid unless advised by your healthcare professional.
+Topical steroids are safe and effective in controlling eczema flares when used in the correct strength, amount and area.
+They are most effective when used as soon as the signs and symptoms of a flare are recognised.

 Tips for steroid treatment